octabytes/octabytes.github.io/content/applications/business-intelligence/superset.md

   iframe_website: /website-iframe/applications/business-intelligence/superset
   dashboardImage: /images/applications/business-intelligence/superset/screenshot-1.jpg
   short_description: Apache Superset is a data visualization and data exploration platform.
-  description: Apache Superset is an open-source software, cloud-native application for data exploration and data visualization able to handle data at petabyte scale.
-It's fast, lightweight, intuitive and loaded with options that make it easy for users of all skillsets to explore and visualize their data, from simple line charts to highly detailed geospatial charts.
+  description: "Apache Superset is an open-source software, cloud-native application for data exploration and data visualization able to handle data at petabyte scale.
+It's fast, lightweight, intuitive and loaded with options that make it easy for users of all skillsets to explore and visualize their data, from simple line charts to highly detailed geospatial charts."
   features:
     - title: Powerful yet easy to use
       description: With Apache Superset, you can quickly and easily integrate and explore your data, using either the simple no-code viz builder or the state-of-the-art SQL IDE.